tinyplex/tinybase/site/demos/06_city_database.md

 }
 ```

-That's it for the JavaScript!
+That's it for the components.

 ## Default Styling